 and analysis.

 In this course, students explore health systems in different societies and how organisations and institutions influence global health policy.
 Case studies of countries with different income levels are used to illustrate the challenges posed to health systems.
-Students consider how public health research and practice can be used to strengthen health systems and improve public health outcomes.
+Students consider how public health research and practice can be used to strengthen health systems and improve outcomes.

 Growing in prevalence are non-communicable diseases (NCDs) such as diabetes, cancer, mental illness, and cardiovascular and respiratory diseases.
 In this course, you'll explore social and economic drivers.
 Students also examine policies at local and broader levels for preventing, treating and managing chronic disease and comorbidities.
 You'll investigate the evidence on key approaches for NCD prevention, including population-level activities, targeted screening, health education and promotion, and guidance and counselling.